nemo-cluster/jumphost/README.md

 ### epel-repo

 The role installs the [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel/) repository.
-It is required for Ansible and should have been installed in an earlier step.
+It is required for Ansible and should have been manually installed in an earlier step.

 ### usermgmt